isabelroses/website/content/custom-lib-nixossystem.md

 ### So close and yet so far

-But just adding `modulePath` is a bit useless, we can't exactly replace our `lib.nixosSystem`'s yet.
+Only adding `modulePath` is a bit useless however, so we can't exactly replace our `lib.nixosSystem`'s yet.
 So let's work on that.
-To do that we are going to start importing `baseModules`, this will provide us with a base set of modules from nixpkgs.
-To do this we can use the `modulePath` and get the module list from there since this will prepare us for later when we want to add Darwin support.
+We are going to start by importing `baseModules`, this will provide us with a base set of modules that provide abstractions over configuring your system.
+We can use the `modulePath` and get the module list.

 ```nix
 {